Our Family Support Team

 The Family Support team currently facilitate:

-School attendance is monitored by the school’s attendance officer Kerrie Mason (01452 874000), who is available to support families when necessary.
+Our school attendance lead is Stephen Dowell, Headteacher with Kerrie McEvoy supporting the daily operational management.
+Kerrie (01452 874000) is available to support families when necessary.

 Where a higher level of assessment and support for families or the professionals helping them is required, contact should be made with one of six Early Help Partnerships across Gloucestershire.
 These are made up of representatives of services who decide the help that’s needed and offer advice, guidance and support to practitioners.
 These groups are supported by Families First Plus teams in each District.
 Click Here for details of the of the six Early Help Partnerships.